 The years leading up to retirement are frequently filled with several opportunities to minimize taxes that, if not implemented, can never be recaptured.
 Unfortunately, many people wait until about one or two years before retirement before getting serious about retirement planning, only to later regret their delay.

-While there’s nothing magic about a 10-year time frame, we like to use that as a starting point to emphasize that this is about being very forward-looking, and not just considering the current or upcoming year.
-Though we do tend find that this is especially valuable during the last 10 years or so before retirement, regardless of what life stage you are currently in, long-term tax planning may provide benefits to both you and your family that can last well into the future.
+While there’s nothing magic about a 10-year time frame, we like to use that as a starting point to emphasize that this is about being very forward-looking and not just considering the current or upcoming year.
+Though we tend to find that this is especially valuable during the last 10 years or so before retirement, regardless of what life stage you are currently in, long-term tax planning may provide benefits to both you and your family that can last well into the future.

 Are You Missing Out?

 In our opinion, tax minimization opportunities may be missed because of the relatively narrow focus of different professionals.
-Tax preparers (e.g. Certified Public Accountants, or CPAs) may not necessarily collect all information regarding your assets, liabilities, retirement goals, and future projected needs.
-Additionally, investment managers who focus primarily on investments, may not necessarily look at all the variables of your comprehensive financial situation.
+Tax preparers (e.g., Certified Public Accountants or CPAs) may not necessarily collect all information regarding your assets, liabilities, retirement goals, and future projected needs.
+Additionally, investment managers who focus primarily on investments may not necessarily look at all the variables of your comprehensive financial situation.

 However, all these different variables are generally essential when developing strategies aimed at minimizing taxes.
 As a result, many tax preparers and investment managers do not provide the type of advanced planning required to take advantage of the different tax strategies available.